xwmx/nb/README.md

 |_| |_|\___/ \__\___||___/
 ```

-A command line note-taking and syncing tool that stores data in Markdown files versioned with git.
+A command line note-taking and syncing tool that stores data as Markdown,
+Emacs Org mode, and other text file formats versioned with git.

-With `notes`, you can add and edit notes using Vim, Emacs, or whatever editor you have set in the `$EDITOR` environment variable. `notes` uses git in the background to automatically record changes and sync with a remote repository, if one has been configured.
-Optional dependencies can be installed to enable enhanced rendering, display, and searching functionality, but everything still works great without them.
+With `notes`, you can add and edit notes using Vim/GVim/MacVim, Emacs, VS Code,
+or whatever editor you have set in the `$EDITOR` environment variable.
+`notes` uses git in the background to automatically record changes and sync
+with a remote repository, if one has been configured.
+Optional dependencies
+can be installed to enable enhanced rendering, display, and searching
+functionality, but everything still works great without them.

+`notes` works with text files in any markup format.
+By default, `notes` files
+are normal [Markdown](https://daringfireball.net/projects/markdown/) files that
+can be edited with any text editor.
+If the files are modified using a different
+program, `notes` will automatically commit all of the changes the next time it
+runs.

-`notes` files are normal [Markdown](https://daringfireball.net/projects/markdown/) files that can be edited with any application.
-If the files are modified using a different program, `notes` will automatically commit all of the changes the next time it runs.
-As a result, `notes` can be configured to save the data files in a directory used by a general purpose syncing utility like Dropbox so they can be edited on any device with apps that support Dropbox and Markdown or plain text.
+`notes` can be configured to save the data files in a directory used
+by a general purpose syncing utility like Dropbox so they can be edited on
+any device with apps that support Dropbox and Markdown or plain text.

 #### Dependencies